MichaelRFairhurst/DartNAD0/README.md

 dart bin/my_game.dart perft --help
 ```

-### Search config
+### Expectiminimax engine config

-You can configure the engine settings for your game in many of the subcommands
+You can configure the xmm engine settings for your game in many of the
-by using the following settings:
+subcommands by using the following settings:

 - `--max-depth' or `-d`: set maximum search depth.
 Prefer high and rely on
   timeouts to stop the search, unless you have disabled iterative deepening.